whatwareweb/audio-receiver/README.md

 The design of the amplifier portion is similar to amplifiers built in the so-called "Golden age" of Hi-fi audio, in the 70s and 80s.
 I wanted a Class-AB amplifier that had the great sound quality of products from times gone by, but with modern features such as digital screens, and without the clunky mechanical interfaces of older receivers.

+### Goals
+My goals for this project were to have good sound quality with modern features, and also to use industry standard practices for receiver assembly to make it easy to assemble.

 ### Features
  - Stereo audio amplifier
  - 4 input channels